kevin-weitgenant/owl-control/README.md

 ## 🎮 What is OWL Control?

-OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from single-player games, using OBS to do the recording work.
-This data is uploaded to create a public dataset that researchers worldwide can use to train AI models.
+OWL Control records your gameplay sessions (video + keyboard/mouse inputs) from games, using OBS to do the recording work.
+This data can be uploaded to create a public dataset that researchers worldwide can use to train AI models.
 Here's a video tutorial if you don't want to read the below: [link](https://www.loom.com/share/1722a9d6be26468baba8a06b4006350d)

-**DISCLAIMER**: THERE ARE REPORTS OF OWL CONTROL CAUSING BANS IN MULTIPLAYER PVP GAMES
+**DISCLAIMER**: THERE ARE REPORTS OF OWL CONTROL CAUSING BANS IN MULTIPLAYER PVP GAMES - WE STRONGLY RECOMMEND USING ONLY IN SINGLE-PLAYER GAMES

 ## 🚀 Getting Started (User Installation)